 MAUI

-The drive to Haleakala are well sign posted and takes Hwy 378 to the summit.
-Heavily eroded by centuries of rain, the crater has caused the mountain to shrink 2,000’ to its present 10,023’ and it is dormant.
-It rates as the world’s largest dormant volcano, covering an area of 33 square miles, 7 miles long, 2 miles wide and 21 miles in circumference.
-There are some 30 miles of trails.
-One of the Maui must-do is to drive to the top and try to catch sunrise through the routine clouds.
-I decided to hike through the crater and down to the ocean through the Kaupo Gap.
-Follow the Sliding Sands Trail that begins above the visitor center on the south side of Pakaoao Hill at 9,745’, down 1,400 feet and 3.9 miles down to the floor of the crater.
-At the first trail junction, keep right heading toward the Kapalaoa Cabin at 7,270’.
-Go left here to pass the Bubble Cave and Bottomless Pit.
-The 3.5 mile trail to the Paliku Cabin crosses rough aa lava often covered with a whitish lichen.
-The lava changes to a smooth type of lava and it usually starts to rain or one walks through mist at this point.
-The cabin area gets 300’’ of rain a year and the cabin is surrounded by a lush garden of native and introduced plants making an enchanting, if wet, spot.
+There are some 30 miles of trails in the crater.
+I followed the Sliding Sands Trail that begins above the visitor center on the south side of Pakaoao Hill at 9,745’, It descends 1,400 feet over 3.9 miles to the crater floor.
+At the first trail junction, stay right toward the Kapalaoa Cabin at 7,270’.
+Go left to pass the Bubble Cave and Bottomless Pit.
+The 3.5-mile trail to the Paliku Cabin crosses rough aa lava often covered with a whitish lichen.
+The lava changes to a smooth type of lava.
+This area receives 300 inches of rain a year.
+If not raining, there is heavy mist.
+It is surrounded by a lush garden of native and introduced plants making an enchanting, if wet, spot.
 The best attractions are silversword, feral goats and the nene, the Hawaii state bird.

 Charles Lindberg’s Grave

-This is not a hike but a drive.
-I am including it here as few people find it.
-The setting is one of the most serene spots on any of the islands.
+The setting is one of the most serene spots in Hawaii.
 Lindbergh lived his last days on the lush Hana coast.
 He died on August 26, 1974, the day my first child was born.

 On Maui, take the lovely road to Hana with its 116 bridges.
 Drive 8 miles south of the “village” and continue past Seven Sacred Pools.
-Just before the end of the pavement (where it ended when I was last there in 1982 – the pavement could have been extended since then), take a small, unmarked gravel road to the left just past mile marker #41.
+Just before the end of the pavement (where it ended when I was there in 1982 – the pavement could have been extended since then), take a small, unmarked gravel road to the left just past mile marker 41.
 It ends at the lovely Palopalo Ho’omau Church on the ocean.
 The limestone coral church was built in 1857.
 His grave is in the churchyard under a Java plum tree.
-Before he died, he sketched a simple design for his grave and his coffin.
+Before he died, he sketched a simple design for his gravestone and coffin.

 “Charles A. Lindbergh”